 1. Kodiak Canvas Flex-Bow Deluxe 8-Person Tent

-This Kodiak 8-person tent is the only one from this brand in this guide, but it is still a great example.
+This Kodiak 8-person family tent is the only one from this brand in this guide, but it is still a great example.
 In regard to the look and style, this is about as simplistic as you can get.
-There are no sleek lines or bright colours here to tempt families in. instead, the white 100% cotton duck canvas and green doors blend in quite well.
+There are no sleek lines or bright colors here to tempt families in. instead, the white 100% cotton duck canvas and green doors blend in quite well.
 This shows that this is much more about hunting and fishing trips for experienced campers, rather than simple family trips.
 There is just enough room for six hunters here, and a 6ft 6’’ ceiling height.
 Then there is the added benefit of the “no-see-um” mesh for privacy and protection from bugs.The key selling point here is the comfort in all-weathers.
 This is the sort of tent that experienced campers can use with ease in less favorable times of the year.
 There is a strong Hydra-shield protection on the canvas that makes it weatherproof in bad weather.
 There is also a large awning to keep the rain away from the large D-shaped doors.
 In addition to this, there are also two tunnel-flow vents for ventilation in the warmer months.
 There is also the use of the Flex-bow frame to add strength and flexibility in high winds.
 Most users should find that this is a secure, comfortable hideout that they can bring out again and again.

 2. Coleman Tenaya Lake Fast Pitch 8-Person Cabin Tent with Closet